 Everything chips, stains and scratches to some degree.
 Anyone who tells you otherwise is lying to you.
 It is the degree to which a given material will survive damage that concerns us.
+The same is true for concrete countertops.
+This is why predicting performance of concrete countertop sealers is so important.

 Also, when something does chip, scratch or stain, ease of repair is of the upmost concern to our fabricating company, J&M Lifestyles.